WinterSnowfall/wookiee_unicaster/README.md

 **Note:** The Wookie Unicaster needs to run on both the relay server (in server mode) and the game server (client mode).
 Remote peers need only know the relay server's IP and host port to connect.

+The client can actually be run on a different host, not the computer where the game server is running, however that other host will need to be in the same LAN as the game server and UDP traffic must flow freely between them.
+This will add to the overall link latency, and is generally not recommended if it can be avoided.
+That being said, this deployment option can be leveraged for Windows(remote peers)-to-Windows(game server) operation, assuming the client is run on a local VM or on a Linux host that resides in the same LAN as the game server.

+Also, please don't use wireless networks in these situations and expect good performance - the Wookiee Unicaster can't magically sort out any slowdowns caused by suboptimal routing of ethernet traffic, though it does employ some buffering.

 ### How does it work?

 It's written for Linux, so you'll need a **Linux OS** with **python 3.6+** installed on the machine you plan to run it on (at least in theory, I can't and won't test this on Windows, but it **MAY** work).
 Since I've only used the standard sockets library, no external/additional packets are required.